B2B vs B2C Content

 B2B Content Strategy

-Although there are many moving parts to a content marketing strategy, you can simplify by checking that your strategy has three key characteristics- it is attainable, consistent, and original.
+Although there are many moving parts to B2B marketing strategy, you can simplify by checking that your strategy has three key characteristics- it is attainable, consistent, and original.

 To make sure your marketing efforts are making a difference, it’s important to measure your progress.
 By collecting and reviewing analytics you can track your progress and make changes to improve your strategy.